SmalkiGroove/heroes-expansion/doc/HEROES.md

 __KASPAR :__
 Embalmer - Deathknight

-• The First Aid Tent will heal 4 + 4% more hit points per hero level.
+• The First Aid Tent will heal more hit points per hero level.
+The damage of Plague Tent ability is also increased.
-• The damage in case of Plague Tent ability is also increased.
+• If the hero has the skill Plague Tent, the tent will cast it on a random enemy creature at the start of combat.
-• The First Aid Tent has bonus initiative at the start of combat.
+• Hero regenerates 1 mana per turn in combat if he has a First Aid Tent, plus 1 additional mana point per level of his Dark Magic skill.

 Starting Skills
 • Necromancy
-• Dark Magic
+• Warfare
-• Master of Pain
+• Anatomy

 ---
 __RAVEN :__
 Reanimator - Reaver

 • The Raise Dead spell has increased effect.
 The spellpower of this spell is increased by +1 for every 3 levels of hero.
-• The weekly production of Skeletons, Zombies and Ghosts is increased based on hero level.
+• The weekly production of Skeletons, Zombies and Ghosts in your Necropolis towns is increased based on hero level.

 Starting Skills
 • Necromancy